James W. Hutchins: The murders on May 31, 1979

 On the night of May 31, 1979, Rutherford County deputies responded to a domestic disturbance call involving Hutchins and his teenage daughter, who was preparing for her high school graduation that evening and making an alcoholic drink for a party afterward.
 Hutchins attacked his daughter, reportedly for using vodka, and he then attacked other family members who tried to intervene to protect her.
 His daughter fled to a neighbor's house where the sheriff's office was called.

-Rutherford County deputy sheriff's Captain Roy Huskey, 42, and Deputy Owen Messersmith, 58, arrived separately at the Hutchins residence.
+Rutherford County deputy sheriff's Captain Roy Huskey, 48, and Deputy Owen Messersmith, 58, arrived separately at the Hutchins residence.
 Hutchins shot Captain Huskey in the head with a high-powered rifle from within his home as the officer exited his patrol car.
 Deputy Messersmith was dispatched several minutes later to check on the captain, who had not radioed or called in.

 Upon arriving at the Hutchins's home, Messersmith saw the captain lying beside his vehicle and realized that Huskey had been fatally shot.
 As he shifted into reverse and started to back away to cover, Hutchins shot Messersmith in the head through the windshield of his patrol car.
 The patrol car drifted across the road, coming to rest in a ditch.
 The fallen officer's body was slumped across the steering wheel, causing the horn to blow continuously.
 Immediately after the shootings, Hutchins fled the scene in his car, still armed with his high-powered rifle.

 A frantic neighbor called the sheriff's office to report that two deputies had been shot in the Hutchins driveway.
 The radio dispatcher on duty fainted at the news.
 A jailer in the jail office across the hall heard the unattended radio and went to see why no one was responding to the officer's frantic radio calls.
 The jailer discovered the unconscious dispatcher and began to answer phones while calling an ambulance for the dispatcher.
 All available ambulances were racing towards the Hutchins's home, so the chaos intensified with the second ambulance call.

 The jailer did not know to notify state highway patrol regional headquarters in Asheville, of the situation, delaying the description of the shooter and his vehicle getting to troopers.
-The jailer attending the phones also did not know how to use the then-new North Carolina Statewide Police Information Network computer system, the NC link to the FBI's nationwide National Crime Information Center, which could have enabled fast communications between the agencies in lieu of the overloaded phone lines.
+The jailer attending the phones also did not know how to use the new North Carolina Statewide Police Information Network computer system, the NC link to the FBI's nationwide National Crime Information Center, which could have enabled fast communications between the agencies in lieu of the overloaded phone lines.